-Today, with offices in Santa Monica and New York, FLi offers artist management and tour production services across North America and Europe in addition to music publishing, theatrical sound design and a label, FLi Records, established in 2020 in response to the Covid-19 lockdowns that prohibited live shows for over two years.
+Today, with offices in Santa Monica and New York, FLi offers a broad spectrum of services including artist management and tour production across North America and Europe, music publishing, theatrical sound design and a label, FLi Records, established in 2020 in response to the Covid-19 lockdowns that prohibited live shows for over two years.

 “Our whole business model is several hundred people gathering in a single place to listen to music,” Mitch said in a 2020 interview.
 “And Covid made that impossible so we had to do something.
 Starting a label seemed like the obvious option.”
 FLi Records’ debut release was a collection of Doc Watson’s instrumentals that Mitch produced in the ‘80s.

-Looking back on Folklore’s humble beginnings in 1957 – 65 years ago as of 2022 – it’s rewarding for music lovers in New England to see that what started in the tiny folk clubs of Cambridge and Boston is still alive and touching the world and – in an inspiring example of how a people can maintain a unified focus – that it’s lasted for three generations of the Greenhill family.
+Looking back on Folklore’s humble beginnings, it’s rewarding for music lovers, especially those in New England, to see that what started in the tiny folk clubs of Cambridge and Boston continues to make a positive impact on the world.
+And the fact that the Folklore has lasted for three generation of the Greenhill family is an inspiring example of how people can maintain a unified focus despite the dramatic musical and cultural shifts of the past six decades.

 (by D.S.
 Monahan)